RTEMS/rtems-docs/shell/rtems_specific_commands.rst

 .. index:: CONFIGURE_SHELL_NO_COMMAND_SEMA
 .. index:: CONFIGURE_SHELL_COMMAND_SEMA

 This command is included in the default shell command set.
-When building a custom command set, define``CONFIGURE_SHELL_COMMAND_SEMA`` to have this command included.
+When building a custom command set, define ``CONFIGURE_SHELL_COMMAND_SEMA`` to have this command included.

 This command can be excluded from the shell command set by defining ``CONFIGURE_SHELL_NO_COMMAND_SEMA`` when all shell commands have been configured.

 **PROGRAMMING INFORMATION:**

 .. index:: rtems_shell_rtems_main_sema

-The ``sema`` is implemented by a C language function which has the following prototype:
+The ``sema`` is implemented by a C language function which has the following
+prototype:

 .. code:: c

     int rtems_shell_rtems_main_sema(
         int    argc,
-    char \**argv
+        char **argv
     );

 The configuration structure for the ``sema`` has the following prototype:

 .. code:: c

     extern rtems_shell_cmd_t rtems_shell_SEMA_Command;

+.. _region:

 region - display information about regions
 ------------------------------------------